-In special situations arising due to extraordinary circumstances, the period of conversion of I grade may be extended to the first week of the next semester, with the approval of Dean of the concerned faculty on the recommendation of the Course Coordinator and the Head of the Department/Centre to which the student belongs.
+In special situations arising due to extraordinary circumstances, the period of conversion of I grade may be extended to the first week of the next semester, with the approval of Dean on the recommendation of the Course Coordinator and the Head of the Department/Centre to which the student belongs.
 The request has to be made sufficiently in advance.